chelseavalentine/Notes/README.md

 * [_Work Rules!: Insights from Google That Will Transform How You Live and Lead_](companies/work-rules.md)
 * [_How Google Works_](companies/how-google-works.md)
 * [_Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration_](companies/creativity-inc.md)
+* _Alive at Work: The Neuroscience of Helping Your People Love What They Do_
 * [A collection of notes on articles](companies/notes-on-articles.md)
 * 👎[_An Everyone Culture_](companies/an-everyone-culture.md)